Peter A. Hemmy

 Peter A. Hemmy (March 22, 1875 – April 24, 1965) was a member of the Wisconsin State Assembly.

 Biography

 Hemmy was born in Honey Creek, Sauk County, Wisconsin.
-He attended high school in Prairie du Sac, Wisconsin, after which he was a schoolteacher and also played semi-professional baseball.
+He attended high school in Prairie du Sac, Wisconsin, after which he was a schoolteacher and also a semi-professional baseball player.
 He married Emma Zerbel in 1897.
 He lived in Humbird, Wisconsin from 1947 to 1964.
 He died in Mondovi, Wisconsin.

 Career

 Hemmy was a member of the Assembly twice: first from 1917 to 1918 and second from 1935 to 1940 as a member of the Wisconsin Progressive Party.
 Additionally, he was town clerk of Prairie du Sac, as well as town clerk, assessor and supervisor of Alma, Jackson County, Wisconsin and a member of the Jackson County, Wisconsin Board.